How to securely access your Synology NAS drive with Enclave¶

 tun 19133 0

-This was not a permanent change, the module will be unloaded the next time the system reboots, so lets create a script which can be scheduled to run on start-up which will re-install tun.ko
+confirmed we could enable the TUN driver, but was not a permanent change.
+The module will be unloaded the next time the Synology NAS reboots, so we'll create a script and schedule it to run on start-up which will re-install tun.ko

 at boot.